xyrusL/Lyrics-Finder/README.md

 ## Features

-- Search for song lyrics by song title
+- Search for song lyrics by song title.
-- Display a list of search results with song titles and artists
+- Display a list of search results with song titles and artists.
-- View formatted lyrics with song title, artist, and tags
+- View formatted lyrics with song title, artist, and tags.
-- Automatically copy lyrics to the clipboard
+- Automatically copy lyrics to the clipboard.
-- Save the history of the song you get to a CSV file
+- Save the history of the song you get to a CSV file.

 ## Prerequisites